Q. What is Do More 24 Racine?

 Q. How much of my donation goes to the nonprofit?

 GiveGab retains a 2% online campaign management fee and United Way of Racine County retains a 2% administrative fee from all donations, capped at $20 per donation.
 Credit Card processing fees are an additional 2.2% + $0.30.
+Users also have the ability to make a gift using their ACH checking account.
+Donations of $100 or more are eligible for ACH and will incur a $3 flat fee in addition to the 2% GiveGab and 2% United Way of Racine County fee.
 You are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
 All donations are final and cannot be refunded.

 Q. Who will receive my contact information?

 The organization(s) you choose to support will have access to your name and email address.
 This information is used solely to send thank you messages, provide the option to receive future notifications, and to notify you of future activities.

 Q. Do I need to create an account with GiveGab?

 No. You do not need to create an account to make a donation.
 The benefits of creating an account include having your tax receipts collected in one location, being able to track your donations, follow the charities you support, and engage in future volunteering and donations.
 Your tax receipt is emailed immediately upon processing your donation.
 To claim a donation as a deduction on U.S. taxes, you should retain the donation receipt as an official record.